TruebitProtocol/truebit-eth/README.md

 ## "Real" sample tasks

 In general, Dapps will issue tasks from smart contracts rather than the Truebit OS command line.
-This allows Truebit to call back to the smart contract with a verified solution.
+This allows Truebit to call back to the smart contract with a Truebit-verified solution.
 To demonstrate this method, we deploy and issue some tasks that are preinstalled in your Truebit container.
 One can deploy all of the samples onto the blockchain as follows.
 ```
 cd wasm-ports/samples
 sh deploy.sh